SchweitzerGAO/SERA-LLM/README.md

 3. Implemented in-prompt SERAG with ChatGPT API

+Comparison between raw ChatGPT and ChatGPT with SERAG-question is in `./demos/chatgpt/chatgpt-desc-question-*.txt`

+## Day 3: Description-as-Document with Prompt Engineering with ChatGPT API

-Comparison between raw ChatGPT and ChatGPT with SERAG is in `./demos`
+1. (Update) Implemented the function that process the question by keywords instead of by deeper questions Comparison between raw ChatGPT and ChatGPT with SERAG-keyword is in `./demos/chatgpt/chatgpt-desc-keyword-*.txt`

+2. Evaluated SERAG with ChatGPT on [hotpot_qa](https://huggingface.co/datasets/hotpot_qa)

+F1-score:
+- With in-dataset doc reference: 0.715
+- Without in-dataset doc reference(with SERAG-keyword):
+- Without in-dataset doc reference(with SERAG-question):